How to Measure Outcomes with Apricot Software, A Case Study [Webinar]

 Plummer Youth Promise started with Apricot on a positive track, but soon faced a number of limitations in system usability and reporting.
 Although Apricot was the right platform for their needs, it just wasn’t configured to work for their programs.
 Plummer Youth Promise was faced with a difficult decision.
 Should we re-implement our Apricot for better data, clearer outcomes, and improved workflow for case managers or stick it out with the status quo by relying heavily on external reporting and manual data analysis?

 In order to effectively track youth outcomes across multiple programs and within specific outcome and domain areas, they decided to re-implement Apricot.
-With a new Apricot system in place, Plummer Youth Promise has been able to reinforce their program’s intervention and outcome model through Apricot’s design while also supporting case managers in their day-to-day interactions with youth.
+With a new Apricot system in place and upgrading to the Apricot 360 platform, Plummer Youth Promise has been able to reinforce their program’s intervention and outcome model through Apricot’s design while also supporting case managers in their day-to-day interactions with youth.

 In the video and slides below webinar, you will learn:

 - Why the design of your program model precedes the design of your Apricot database

 - How to design a program model and get buy-in for it across the organization

 - When and how to evaluate if it is time to re-implement Apricot

 - How to translate an evaluation model into the requirements of your database